 Trapper / Aviator Hat / Ushanka

-Although, there are slight differences between these styles, the one common feature is the ear flap.
+Although there are slight differences between these styles, the one common feature is the ear flap.
 The ear flaps can be fastened under the chin ("down flap"), above the crown ("up flap"), or behind the crown ("ski flap").
-You can pair it with a faux mink jacket, turtleneck, and dark-wash denim for casual look.
+You can pair it with a faux mink jacket, turtleneck, and dark-wash denim for a casual look.

 Face Saver Hat

 Face Saver hats have a narrow or brimless back.
 The brim on the front is wide to provide good sun protection.
 The wide brim narrows on the sides and disappears toward the back.
-They are made of straw, cotton and synthetic fabric for summer wear.
+They are made of straw, cotton, and synthetic fabric for summer wear.
 Face-saver hats with ponytail holes have become popular in the last few years.

 A deerstalker is a type of cap that is typically worn in rural areas, often for hunting, especially deer stalking.
 Because of the cap's popular association with Sherlock Holmes, it has become stereotypical headgear for a detective, especially in comical drawings or cartoons along with farcical plays and films.
 It is a hat with a low brim that faces downward for ear protection and a tie on the top of the head.

 Traditional deerstalkers are generally made of British tweed.
 As the name implies, it is a hat for hunting which is ideal for several different weather conditions.